melisgl/journal/README.md

     omitted.
 The related [`LOGGED`][23c4] creates a single [`LEAF-EVENT`][5cd1].

-    With `FRAMED`, `BODY` is always run and no [`REPLAY-FAILURE`][2e9b]s are triggered. `BODY` is not required to be deterministic and it may have side-effects.
+    With `FRAMED`, `BODY` is always run and no [`REPLAY-FAILURE`][2e9b]s are triggered. `BODY` is not required to be deterministic, and it may have side-effects.

 <a id="x-28JOURNAL-3ACHECKED-20MGL-PAX-3AMACRO-29"></a>